 4. The Three-Parent Technique

 A Jordanian couple struggled for over 10 years to have children.
 When they were finally blessed with a daughter, she had Leigh syndrome.
 This fatal disorder explained why the couple had fertility problems; the mother was a carrier of the disease.
 Unfortunately, the girl died at the age of six.

-When their second infant died (at the age of eight months) of the same condition, the couple visited John Zhang.
+When their second infant died of the same condition at the age of eight months, the couple visited John Zhang.
 The doctor worked at the New Hope Fertility Center in New York.
 The mother carried the disease in her mitochondrial DNA, something children inherit from only their mothers.
 Zhang's expertise included stopping mitochondrial disorders with the controversial three-parent technique.
-Since the procedure is illegal in the US, Zhang and the hopeful parents went to Mexico.
+Since the procedure is illegal in the U.S., Zhang and the hopeful parents went to Mexico.

 Once there, he scooped the nucleus from the mother's egg and placed it inside a donor egg that no longer had its own nucleus.
 This egg, which had the mother's nuclear DNA but the donor's mitochondrial DNA, was fertilized with the husband's sperm.